dustinmschroeder/dustinmschroeder.github.io/research/research_page.markdown

 <a name="water_stability"></a>

 ##The Role of Subglacial Hydrology in Ice Sheet Flow and Stability

 ![Alt text](/images/Specularity.jpg)

-###The Configuration and Dynamic State of Subglacial Water in Thwaites
+*The Configuration and Dynamic State of Subglacial Water in Thwaites*

-###The Subglacial Water System of Thwaites in the Context of Paleo Ice Streams
+*The Subglacial Water System of Thwaites in the Context of Paleo Ice Streams*

-###Joint Model/Data Inversion to Constrain  the Water System of Thwaites
+*Joint Model/Data Inversion to Constrain  the Water System of Thwaites*

 <a name="optimal_processing"></a>

-## Processing for Focused Ice Penetrating Radar Data
+## Optimal Processing of Ice Penetrating

 ![Alt text](/images/Spec_Cartoon.jpg)